pthngws/social-network-fe/README.md

 - Check that build command is `npm run build`
 - Verify output directory is `dist`
 - Check Node.js version compatibility
+- If you get "Function Runtimes must have a valid version" error:
+  - Remove unnecessary `functions` configuration from `vercel.json`
+  - For React apps, only keep `rewrites` configuration
+- If build fails with "terser not found":
+  - Run `npm install --save-dev terser`
+- If you get module externalization warnings:
+  - These are usually safe to ignore for browser-only modules